13 Apr What the Red Queen hypothesis and gene noise tell us about coronavirus

-While the world is racing to find drugs and vaccine against the coronavirus, we propose to focus on treatments that lessen the severity of the disease in order to improve the survivorship.
+While the world is racing to find drugs and vaccines against the coronavirus, we propose to focus on treatments that lessen the severity of the disease to improve survivorship.
 Thus, managing pneumonia and sepsis, the most common cause of death from the coronavirus, becomes the priority.
-We propose an effective tool to predict clinical outcome and demonstrate that mitochondrial and peroxisomes dysfunctions implicated in the pathogenesis of pneumonia and sepsis can be effectively treated by methylene blue and phenylbutyrate, cheap and safe drugs.
+We propose an effective tool to predict clinical outcomes and demonstrate that mitochondrial and peroxisomes dysfunctions implicated in the pathogenesis of pneumonia and sepsis can be effectively treated by methylene blue and phenylbutyrate, cheap and safe drugs.

 In the past several months the global spread of the novel coronavirus has caused an upheaval not seen since the 1918 Spanish flu pandemic.
 This newly emerged virus, SARS-CoV-2, is characterised by a rapid spread and high mortality rate.
 There is currently no treatment for the coronavirus, and companies and scientists around the world are racing to find the best drugs to treat COVID-19 and to develop an effective vaccine.
 But this race is endless, and next time we will have to search again for new wonder drugs and vaccines.